phamtrongngh/aws-challenges/labs/ebs-backup-basic/README.md

 ```
 $ aws ec2 terminate-instances --instance-ids ${INSTANCE_ID}
 ```
+Now the EC2 instance has been terminated, the backend server is no longer accessible, and the data is lost.
+However, we can restore the data from the snapshot.

 ### 5. Create a new EC2 instance with the snapshot of the EBS volume
 Update the CloudFormation stack with the snapshot ID to create a new EBS volume from the snapshot and attach it to a new EC2 instance.